moq-wg/moq-transport/draft-ietf-moq-transport.md

   processing objects from both in parallel.

-## Track Request Parameters {#track-req-params}
+## Parameters {#params}

-The Track Request Parameters identify properties of the track requested in either the ANNOUNCE or SUSBCRIBE REQUEST control messages.
-The peers MUST close the connection if there are duplicates.
-The Parameter Value Length field indicates the length of the Parameter Value.
+Some messages include a Parameters field that contain a series of Type- Length-Value encoded optional parameters.

+Senders MUST NOT repeat the same parameter type in a message.
+Receivers SHOULD check that there are no duplicate parameters and close the connection if found.

+Receivers do not process unrecognized parameter types, using the Parameter Length field to skip to the next parameter.

-The format of `Track Request Parameter` is as follows:
+The format of `Parameter` is as follows:

 ~~~
-Track Request Parameter {
+Parameter {
-  Track Request Parameter Key (i),
+  Parameter Key (i),
-  Track Request Parameter Length (i),
+  Parameter Length (i),
-  Track Request Parameter Value (..),
+  Parameter Value (..),
 }
 ~~~
 {: #moq-track-request-param format title="MOQT Track Request Parameter"}

+The Parameter Length field encodes the length of the Parameter Value field.

 ### GROUP SEQUENCE Parameter

 The GROUP SEQUENCE parameter (key 0x00) identifies the group within the track to start delivering objects.
 The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
-This parameter is applicable in SUBSCRIBE REQUEST message.
+This parameter is applicable in SUBSCRIBE REQUEST message and will be ignored otherwise.

 ### OBJECT SEQUENCE Parameter